The Great Little Printer

 At least one American company licensed The Great Little Printer.
 It might have been RCA.
 I've had a scan of the ad but seem to have lost it.

-The Brother HR-5 printer is a thermal printer that looks a lot like the Brother M-1009 but shares no mechanical parts.
+The Brother HR-5 is a thermal printer that looks a lot like the Brother M-1009 but shares no mechanical parts.
+Jan Derogee has an informative page about the very similar looking Brother HR-5C thermal printer.

 Version 2 configuration